Indigenous health in Australia: Smoking

 In 2008, 45% of Aboriginal and Torres Strait Islander adults were current daily smokers.
 Smoking is one of the main factors contributing to chronic disease.
 Amongst Indigenous Australians 1 in 5 mortalities are caused by smoking.
 If the number of smoking Indigenous Australians is reduced to equal the number of non-smoking non-Indigenous individuals there is a potential decrease of 420 mortalities among Aboriginal and Torres Strait Islanders.
 In 2010 the Australian Government have put in place a 10-year program aimed at improving the health of Indigenous and Torres Strait Island.
 Specific types of cancer including lung and cervical cancer occurs to 52% of indigenous women due to their smoking habit.

 Mental health

 In 2010, the rate of high or very high levels of psychological distress for Aboriginal and Torres Strait Islander adults was more than twice that of non-Indigenous Australians.
 A 2007 study in The Lancet found that the four greatest preventable contributions to the Indigenous mental health burden of disease were: alcohol consumption, illicit drugs, child sexual abuse and intimate partner violence.
 Up to 15% of the 10 year life expectancy gap compared to non-Indigenous Australians has been attributed to mental health disorders.

-Mental health should be taken into consideration in the Aboriginal concept of health and well being.
-In the incidence of children and the elderly many problems tend to be hidden.
-Some of the behavioural problems encountered tend to be linked to neurodevelopment delay and a failing education system.
+Research indicates that Indigenous Australian concepts of health and illness differ from the Western biomedical perspective, which diagnoses illness through individual physical symptoms.
+A biosocial approach has been proposed, one that recognises how cultural identity, community connections and historical experiences shape health outcomes.
+Within this framework, mental health is understood as a part of social and emotional wellbeing, linking kinship, spirituality, relationship with the land and cultural obligations.
+Healing may therefore involve community involvement or restoring historical gaps, and only later drawing on biomedical treatment such as counselling or medication.